 How It Affects You

-Therefore, the best thing to is to stay relentlessly focused on your financial well-being.
+Therefore, the best thing to do is to stay relentlessly focused on your financial well-being.
 Continue to improve your skills and chart a clear course for your career.
 If you've invested in the stock market, be calm during any pull-back.
 Plummeting commodity prices, including gold, oil, and coffee, will return to the mean.
 All in all, an excellent time to reduce debt, build up your savings, and increase your wealth.